Hoyle's Official Book of Games: Development

 The original concept was submitted to Ken Williams (CEO/Founder of Sierra On-Line) by Warren Schwader.
 Once the project was greenlit, Warren acted as the Lead Programmer as well as the Game Designer.
 The games were programmed using Sierra On-line's proprietary scripting language: Sierra Creative Interpreter (SCI).
 SCI was originally created to aid in the development of Sierra's core line of adventure games.
 Working with SCI to implement card games and to code artificial intelligence for the characters proved challenging.

 Warren Schwader continued as the Lead Programmer and Game Designer for the next two games in the series.
 Rob Atesalp was the composer and sound designer for the original and next two games.

 Reception

 The game sold over 250,000 copies by 1990.

 Volume 2

 Hoyle's Official Book of Games: Volume 2 is the next volume in the Hoyle card games simulator series by Sierra Entertainment.
 This time, the pack offered 28 games, as opposed to the first volume's six.
 The other main difference between the two was that all the games were solitaire variants, so there was no option for choosing opponents.
-Subsequently, the game did not feature any Sierra characters for co-players.
+Consequently, the game did not feature any Sierra characters for co-players.

 The 28 solitaire games offered are: Calculation, Strategy, Eagle Wing, Beleaguered Castle, Klondike, Canfield, Golf, Flower Garden, Scorpion, Spiderette, La Belle Lucie, Fortress, Baker's Dozen, Bristol, Eight Off, Shamrocks, Yukon, Eliminator, Slide, Bowling, Nestor, Aces Up, Gaps, Penguin, Pyramid, Triplets, and Poker Square.